• Skip to primary navigation

 jar of yogurt dressing for salad

-• This is a basic recipe for a yogurt salad dressing, I start here every time I make it, but sometimes I change it slightly depending on the kind of salad I have, on my mood or whatever.
+• This is a basic recipe for a yogurt salad dressing.
+I start here every time I make it, but sometimes I change it slightly depending on the kind of salad I have, my mood, or whatever.

-• You can enhance it by adding one grated garlic clove or one teaspoon horseradish, you can add some chili sauce or even ketchup or mayonnaise, you can change the kind of herbs, vinegar or oil you use according to your taste, and so on.
+• You can enhance it by adding one grated garlic clove or one teaspoon of horseradish, some chili sauce, ketchup, or mayonnaise, changing the kind of herbs, vinegar, or oil you use according to your taste, and so on.

 • This is a recipe I could not do without anymore.
-I make it at least twice a week and actually never grow tired of it, the fact that you can change it so easily never lets it become boring.
+I make it at least twice a week and never grow tired of it.
+The fact that you can change it so easily never lets it become boring.

 how to make yogurt dressing for salad

-• You can add some oil or leave it out completely, you could add some syrup or replace that with another sweetener, you could use lemon juice instead of vinegar, use different kinds of mustard, different herbs, you could add just about any spices you like.
+• You can add some oil or leave it out completely, add some syrup or replace that with another sweetener, use lemon juice instead of vinegar, use different kinds of mustard, different herbs, or just about any spices you like.

 how to make yogurt dressing for salad